innopolis-devops/labs/README.md

 During their execution, you will learn how to create and activate a virtual environment, install Flask and develop simple web applications.

-Also, in the PYTHON.md file you can find information about the best Python practices, the advantage of Flask, why to use linters.
+Also, in the PYTHON.md file you can find information about the best Python and Unit Testing practices, the advantage of Flask, why to use linters.

 And in the DOCKER.md file you can find information about the best Dockerfile practices, what linters to use.